wu9007/Asclepius/README.md

 # Asclepius

-This is a remote consultation tool designed for doctors and patients.
+This is a remote diagnostic tools designed for doctors and patients.